thebuda/thebuda.github.io/_projects/Python_Gaming.md

 <img src="http://www.mightybuda.com\images\CentFleet1.png" class="image_center">

 I decided, given some free time in the evenings, I would work on my programming skills some more.
-In general I find it easier to learn with a program then just following a lesson on methods, so I chose to make a game.
+In general I find it easier to learn with a project in mind then just following a lesson on methods, so I chose to make a game.

 I'm actually pretty happy with how it turned out with only a few evenings work.
 I even went and made my own (crappy) graphics for it, just to claim its all mine.
-The coding was a fun exercise in problem solving, with loops within loops.
+The coding was a fun exercise in problem solving, with loops within loops, a scaling difficulty, and some random movement.
 There's nothing here a real programmer, or even a comp sci major, would be impressed by, but its all mine and I like it.

  <img src="http://www.mightybuda.com\images\CentFleet2.png" class="image_center">